 Our students are part of an exceptionally dynamic group with a record of high achievement that reaches far beyond the walls of the classroom.
 Like aerospace student, Javier Viaña Pérez.
 Javier is using genetic fuzzy systems to provide clarity into artificial intelligence.
 He has racked up a long list of accomplishments, including creating a high-resolution camera for microsatellites that is currently in use on the International Space Station.
 His doctoral research in artificial intelligence is on track to make a radical shift in how we think about AI.

 Through co-operative education, our students have great opportunities to extend classroom studies by working with industry on real-world problems.
 Our education efforts are providing high quality engineers that can go directly to business – by the time our students graduate, they hold a distinct advantage over others as they have already worked five semesters implementing practical applications.

 Because the department is part of a large research university, we offer many interdisciplinary education and research opportunities for our undergraduates.
 And, according to U.S. News & World Report, the University of Cincinnati is in the Top Tier of the country's "Best National Universities" with the aerospace engineering program ranking in the top 50 in the nation.

-We are pleased that you are visiting the Department of Aerospace Engineering and Engineering Mechanics website.
-I invite you to explore the remaining pages for more about our degree options, courses, faculty and research.
 Should you have questions or want to come for an actual visit, please don’t hesitate to contact me or any of our faculty members.